 One of the most effective ways to improve your existing security is to establish what about it leaves you vulnerable.
 If you can identify the inherent risks to your business and its data, you are better able to prioritize your upgrades and optimization strategies.

-A complete audit of your technology is a great way to do so, as it will shine the light on the facets of your IT that need these upgrades more than others may.
+A complete audit of your technology will shine the light on the facets of your IT that need these upgrades more than others may.
 You should also audit your existing security policies to both ensure that your employees are following your processes, and if these policies are effective in improving your security.
-If either answer turns out to be “no”, you have an opportunity to resolve it - immediately improving your security with (ideally) minimal invested time and cost.
+If either answer turns out to be “no”, you have an opportunity to resolve it – immediately improving your security with minimal invested time and cost.

 Lean on an Outsourced Provider